 - I don’t know if the new official museum set-up means that income goes to the militia group supporting the revolution who were once stationed here.
 We were informed that those on National Service worked here also.
 Whether they see any of those funds is unknown.

-- At the time of visiting, it was said that plans were in place for the removal of all anti-US murals across the capital within a matter of months.
-Pressure mounts for moderate President Rouhani, who is seen to be paving the way for more open political relations, especially in light of the current tensions over Iran’s nuclear programmes.
-However, looking at recent photos online, it appears new murals are present, still playing into anti-US sentiment.
+- At the time of visiting, it was said that plans were in place to remove all anti-US murals across the capital within a matter of months.
+Pressure mounts for moderate President Rouhani, who is seen to be paving the way for more open political relations, especially in light of the current tensions over Iran’s nuclear programs.
+However, looking at recent photos online, new murals are present, still playing into anti-US sentiment.

 - An easy-to-digest timeline of events of the ‘Iranian Hostage Crisis’ can be found here.